Reduction (cooking)

-In cooking, reduction is the process of thickening and intensifying the flavor of a liquid mixture such as a soup, sauce, wine, or juice by simmering or boiling.
+In cooking, reduction is the process of thickening and intensifying the flavor of a liquid mixture, such as a soup, sauce, wine or juice, by simmering or boiling.

-Reduction is performed by simmering or boiling a liquid such as a stock, fruit or vegetable juices, wine, vinegar, or a sauce until the desired concentration is reached by evaporation.
+Reduction is performed by simmering or boiling a liquid, such as a stock, fruit or vegetable juice, wine, vinegar or sauce, until the desired concentration is reached by evaporation.
 This is done without a lid, enabling the vapor to escape from the mixture.
 Different components of the liquid will evaporate at slightly different temperatures, and the goal of reduction is to drive away those with lowest points of evaporation.

-While reduction does concentrate the flavors left in the pan, reducing too much will drive away all liquid in the sauce, leaving a "sticky, burnt coating" on the pan.
+While reduction does concentrate the flavors left in the pan, reducing too much will decrease the amount of all liquids in the sauce, and can leave a sticky, burnt coating on the pan if not stirred constantly.

-Sauces from basic brown sauce to Béchamel sauce and even tomato sauce are simmered for long periods (from 1 to 10 hours) but not boiled.
+Sauces, ranging from basic brown sauce to béchamel sauce and even tomato sauce, are simmered for long periods (from 1 to 10 hours) but not boiled.
 Simmering not only develops the maximum possible flavor, but also allows impurities to collect at the top and be skimmed off periodically as the sauce cooks.
-Boiling diffuses the impurities into the liquid and results in a bitter taste and unclear stock.
+Boiling would diffuse the impurities into the liquid and result in a bitter taste and unclear stock.
 Broths are also simmered rather than boiled, and for the same reasons.